Hospital tested methods

 The DryKids Bed Wetting Program

-I did the research and built the program over fifteen years.
+I did the research and built the business model over fifteen years.
 You can be in business in just a few weeks.

 I’ll be retiring soon, but the DryKids bed wetting program is something that shouldn’t be lost, so now I’m sharing my business model to help more children.
 Over fifteen years and visiting hundreds of families, I improved the method taught in hospital clinics, by following children’s progress day by day.

 There are very few Bed Wetting Coaches; there should be many more to help more children.
-It will cost you only $750 to learn and get set up in business; it cost me $thousands and years of research.
+It cost me $thousands and years of research, but now I’d like to share it widely.

 The DryKids program includes the best ideas and practices from both medical and behavioral fields, particularly from the Try for Dry program as taught to therapists at Chicago’s Children’s Memorial Hospital.